-After initial recognition, financial liabilities are measured at amortised cost using the effective interest method unless the effect of discounting would be immaterial, in which case they are stated at cost.
-Gains and losses are recognised in profit or loss when the liabilities are derecognised, as well as through the amortisation process.
+After initial recognition, financial liabilities are subsequently measured at amortised cost, using the effective interest rate method unless the effect of discounting would be immaterial, in which case they are stated at cost.
+Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the effective interest rate amortisation process.